 From time to time, our compensation committee has engaged Aon Hewitt, an independent compensation consulting firm, to evaluate our levels and types of executive and director compensation and to recommend changes as appropriate.
-Among other objectives, Aon Hewitt has assisted the compensation committee in identifying a peer group of companies based on our current stage of development for the comparison of executive and director compensation, and has also provided to the compensation committee comparative data on executive and director compensation practices in our industry and general advice on our executive and director compensation programs.
+Among other objectives, Aon Hewitt has assisted the compensation committee in identifying a peer group of companies based on our current stage of development for the comparison of executive and director compensation, and has also provided to the compensation committee comparative data on executive and director compensation programs.
 The compensation committee consults regularly with Aon Hewitt in connection with specific aspects of or questions relating to our executive and director compensation.